 In addition to carbohydrates, protein, and fat, it’s also important to consume enough calories throughout the day.
 Without an adequate amount of calories, your body won’t have enough energy to spend on exercising.

 How soon you eat after a workout definitely matters!
 No matter what time of the day you exercise, it’s important to eat a nutritious snack or meal that contains a combination of protein and carbohydrates.
-For fastest recovery, eat within 30 minutes of finishing your workout.
+For fastest recovery, eat within an hour of finishing your workout.
 If you can’t grab a snack right away, eat within two hours.

 Many athletes rely on protein and nutrition bars for their post-workout fuel.
 Companies are avidly marketing various gels, powders, and recovery drinks, but the truth is that these products aren’t really necessary.
 While their various health claims sound impressive, make sure to read the label before you buy.
 Supplements can contribute to an excessive intake of certain nutrients, which can sometimes result in intestinal discomfort.
 Many nutritional shakes and bars are also high in calories and sugar, which can subvert any weight-loss goals that you might have.
 It’s important to assess your nutrient needs based on your level of exercise to decide whether these recovery products would benefit you, but whole foods are ultimately the best source of nutrition.
 By consuming whole foods, you will be avoiding the processing and additives that are commonly found in post-workout supplements.

-Water is a great calorie-free option, but research is showing that low-fat milk is one of the best “natural” recovery drinks.
-Milk contains both carbohydrates and protein, so it helps to repair muscles while quenching your thirst!
+Water is a great rehydrating option, and research also shows that chocolate milk is one of the best “natural” recovery drinks.
+Chocolate milk contains both carbohydrates and protein, so it helps to repair muscles while quenching your thirst!
 According to the Mayo Clinic, you should be drinking about two or three cups of water for every pound lost during exercise.
 For example, if you weigh 151 pounds before a workout and 150 pounds after exercising, you should be drinking about 2-3 cups of water when you’re done.

 InsideTracker can help you find the best recovery foods for your body.
 After you complete your blood analysis, you’ll be provided with a food basket that you can customize to fit your dietary and exercise needs.
 Have a great workout, and don’t forget to enjoy your meals!